 The microvascular complications have, in numerous studies, been shown to be related to high blood sugar levels.
 You can reduce your risk of these eye problems in diabetes complications by improving your blood sugar control.

 Diabetic retinopathy is the leading cause of irreversible blindness in industrialized nations.
 The duration of diabetes is the single most important risk for developing retinopathy.
 So the longer you have diabetes, the greater the risk of this very serious eye problem.
 If retinopathy is not found early or is not treated, it can lead to blindness.

 People with type 1 diabetes rarely develop retinopathy before puberty.
 In adults with type 1 diabetes, it is also rare to see retinopathy before five years' duration of diabetes.
 The risks of retinal damage increase with progressive duration of diabetes.
 Intensive control of blood sugar levels will reduce your risks of developing retinopathy.
-The DCCT, a large study of people with type 1 diabetes showed that people with diabetes who achieved tight control of their blood sugars with either an insulin pump or multiple daily injections of insulin were 50%-75% less likely to develop retinopathy, nephropathy (kidney disease), or nerve damage (all microvascular complications).
+The DCCT, a large study of people with type 1 diabetes showed that people with diabetes who achieved tight control of their blood sugars with either an insulin pump or multiple daily injections of insulin were 50%-75% less likely to develop retinopathy, nephropathy (kidney disease), or nerve damage (all microvascular, or small blood vessel, complications).

 People with type 2 diabetes usually have signs of eye problems when diabetes is diagnosed.
 In this case, control of blood sugar, blood pressure, and blood cholesterol with diabetes have an important role in slowing the progression of retinopathy and other eye problems.